simplybusiness/Kiln/README.md

 ![Kiln architecture diagram](https://github.com/simplybusiness/Kiln/blob/7cafc19b16ca1c13f4e187e6309b2efc16eed7bc/docs/images/Kiln%20Architecture%20diagram.png)

 ## Contributing
+Please note that this project is released with a Contributor Code of Conduct.
+By participating in this project, you agree to abide by its terms.
+The Code of Conduct can be found [here](CODE_OF_CONDUCT.md).

 To contribute to Kiln, you'll need the following tools installed:
 - Serverless framework
 - Yarn (for Serverless framework dependencies